 Based on the article “How Coal Is Formed“

 Important: In order to implement this lesson, coal samples are required.
-Please see more information on how to order coal kits for classroom use.

 Objective: Students will administer various field tests on the given coal samples.
 After performing the tests, students will come to the conclusion that not all types of coal are the same.
 Students will be able to describe coal samples using simple experiments.